Superfund Task Force Accomplishments

 On March 27, 2018, EPA’s Special Accounts Senior Management Committee (SASMC) issued a memorandum intended to maximize the use of special accounts to facilitate site cleanup and/or redevelopment under Recommendation 14 of the Superfund Task Force report.
 The memo, issued to the Regional offices, provides guidance on disbursing special account funds, under the authority of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA, commonly referred to as Superfund), to entities (federal, state, and tribal agencies, community groups, bona fide prospective purchasers, and potentially responsible parties, if eligible) who will be performing cleanup work (response activity) at Superfund sites.

-- Guidance on Disbursement of Funds from Special Accounts to Entities Performing CERCLA Response Actions (PDF)(14 pp, 883 K, About PDF), March 27, 2018.
+- Guidance on Disbursement of Funds from Special Accounts to Entities Performing CERCLA Response Actions (PDF)(14 pp, 883 K), March 27, 2018.

 EPA Releases Two Technical Documents to Further Use of In Situ Remediation Technologies